How to Fix Your Nest Thermostat When it Won’t Respond

-- the thermostat being down on the Nest application and disconnected from the Wi-Fi
+- The thermostat being down on the Nest App and disconnected from Wi-Fi

-- the thermostat notifies you that the battery is low and it needs to turn off
+- The thermostat tells you the battery is low and it needs to turn itself off

-- the thermostat’s animated features are slower than usual
+- The thermostat’s animated features are slower than usual

-- the thermostat’s display won’t light up and unresponsive (you may also have a blinking red or green light above the display)
+- The thermostat’s display won’t light up and unresponsive (you may also see a blinking red or green light above the display)

-- the thermostat can’t control the corresponding HVAC unit(s)
+- The thermostat can’t control the corresponding HVAC unit(s)

-If you have gone through both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
+If you have attempted both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some experts.
 Enter us!
-If Service Experts Heating & Air Conditioning set up your Nest Thermostat, please reach out to us at 303-647-5749 or schedule an appointment online.
+If Stallion Heating and Air Conditioning installed your Nest Thermostat, please reach out to us at 215-259-5850 or schedule an appointment online.